 - Don’t rely on your resume as the primary way of getting the job for which you’re applying.

-- Be truthful and brief in your resume’s text.
+- Be truthful and brief in the text of your resume.

-- Describe both technical as well as “soft” skills (communications, sales. etc.) in the resume.
+- Describe both technical as well as “soft” skills (communications, sales. etc.) in your resume.

 - Research the organization and the position you’re pursuing.
 How are they different from others?